 Three advisory committees — the Telecommunications Regulatory Affairs Advisory Committee, the Radio Spectrum and Technical Standards Advisory Committee, and the Telecommunications Users and Consumers Advisory Committee — were established under OFCA in June 2012.
 These committees provide a regular and formal channel for the industry, telecommunications service users and interested parties to advise OFCA on the formulation and implementation of various telecommunications regulatory measures and policies.

-Members of the advisory committees are drawn from different parts of the telecommunications industry, relevant government departments and non-governmental organisations, as well as from the general public.
+Members of the advisory committees are drawn from different parts of the telecommunications industry, relevant government departments, non-governmental organisations, as well as general public.
 This helps provide a balanced representation of views on, at times, highly technical and complex issues.
 The term of appointment is two years.

-The membership lists of the three advisory committees as at 31 March 2016 can be found in Appendix B.
+The membership lists of the three advisory committees as at 31 March 2017 are at Appendix B.

 Television and Radio Consultative Scheme

-The role of the Television and Radio Consultative Scheme is to provide qualitative input on television and radio programming to the CA’s public consultation process.
+The role of the Television and Radio Consultative Scheme (“TRCS”) is to provide qualitative input on television and radio programming to the CA’s public consultation process.
 Members are appointed from the territory’s 18 districts.
-In 2015/16, OFCA invited members to give their views during the public consultation exercise for the renewal of the domestic pay television programme service licence of HKCTV.
+In 2016/17, OFCA held focus group discussions with members of the TRCS to collect their views on the quantity and forms of advertising in free TV services.